wilmixjemin8/WEB8.0/README.md

 # WEB8.0

-WEB8.0 is focused on mobile  or  WALLET cloud computing.
+WEB8.0 is focused on mobile  or  WALLET remotewebapplication

 WEb8.0 is programming language  focused for  WRIT  Professionals and it is invented by wilmix jemin j in JAS at 2015 .